-Remember to report the loss, theft or damage of your passport to the police or local authorities within 24 hours of your discovery of the incident.
+Remember to report the loss, theft or damage of your passport to the police or local authorities as soon as possible.
 When you make a claim with us, you’ll need to provide this report and other documents and receipts involved in the replacement of the passport.

 As you know, terms and conditions do apply under the TravelCare policy.
 Please see our Policy Wording for further information.

 Do you have a story about a passport scam you’ve encountered overseas?
 We’d love to hear it!
 Please send us an email at firstname.lastname@example.org and tell us more.

 We won’t identify you unless you say we can, and we won’t use this information for any purpose other than marketing.
 If you want to access a copy of the personal information we hold about you, please contact us at email@example.com.